RICHNESS AND POVERTY OF TOTALITY

 Brij Sachdeva

 Richness or poverty of the totality of a person, from a social perspective, is the aggregate of the abundance or scarcity of everything having social value.
+Your financial status, social standing, nationality, physical attributes, and relationships collectively form your totality.
+However, in society, richness in terms of wealth is valued the most.
+Those who are affluent, move ahead in their life, throwing money at their problems.

-This game of looking at life from the perspective of someone less fortunate for the purpose of finding satisfaction and contentment seems to be a tactic employed by the wealthy and powerful to quell the discontent and envy of the less fortunate, ensuring that no resistance arises from the exploited and that any seeds of revolution are destroyed before they have a chance to grow.
+This game of looking at life from the perspective of someone less fortunate for the purpose of finding satisfaction and contentment seems to be a tactic employed by the wealthy and powerful to quell the discontent and envy of the less fortunate, ensuring that no resistance arises from the exploited or deprived, and that any seeds of revolution are destroyed before they have a chance to grow.

 Comments